ikn/gw2-tools/gw2-dpsreport/README.gw2-dpsreport.md

 # Wish list

+- option to upload the 'best attempt' for failed encounters (`--on-failure=best`) (but this would require parsing, or uploading, every log for the day)
 - don't print an extra newline with no logs and `--clipboard'
 - use pipes, not temporary files (restart upload on decompress/compress error)
 - better error checking and logging with verbosity option